jonathan-g/jonathangilligan.hugo/content/publications/mensing_2002_defect_energies.md

   given: N.
 - family: Taylor
   given: P.C.
-short_title: Defects in amorphous silicon
 status: published
 title: Defect transition energies and the density of electronic states in hydrogenated amorphous silicon
 volume: '299'
 ---
-Using photoluminescence excitation (PLE) spectroscopy, we report detailed measurements of the fundamental absorption threshold below the optical gap in hydrogenated amorphous silicon (a-Si:H).
-These measurements suggest that the density of neutral defects is much greater than the densities of charged defects in intrinsic a-Si:H. The positions and widths of the corresponding transition energies are determined and agree with two models proposed to describe the density of states in a-Si:H.